chmc-mcmc/mathematica/README.md

 * example.nb
 * Sampler.wl

-# Note
+# A remark
-To reveal the problems of methods, quantitative experiments based on multivariate normal distribution should be used.
+To reveal the problems of methods, quantitative experiments based on multivariate normal distribution can be used.
+If even the normal distribution cannot be estimated correctly, then how can it be ensured to be used for other distributions?

 # Theory